 The Bridle Path has earned its reputation as a niche address among Canada’s most rich and famous.
 Nestled in an affluent, North York neighbourhood, streets feature real estate that run in the tens of millions and pays witness to thousands of aspirational slow drivers, hoping to catch a glance of someone famous.
-Here are some of the celebrity residents who have graced its streets and raised its profile over the years.
+With Drake currently teasing out reveals of his fabulous mansion every day and Prince’s former residence on the market for $16.9 million, here are some of the celebrity residents who have graced its streets and raised its profile over the years.

 The architecture of Drake’s mansion at 21 Park Lane Circle and his musical persona just don’t add up.
 It looks like a fortress – with the city allowing the rapper to build fences twice the height dictated by city bylaws at 4.4 metres.
 The onslaught of fan stalkers was “freaking him out” apparently.
 They may hear his reported “singing toilets” and the occasional Raptor yelp from the basement where he had a full basketball court installed.
 At 35,000 square feet, the property is huge for chronically single Drake and has been under construction for close to a year now.